 The history of the origins of Tiffanie (or Asian Semi-longhair cat) differs slightly from hobbyist to hobbyist.
 But, all agree that the first kittens Tiffanie They were born from the mating of a Burma and cats Chinchilla.
 The origin may go back even further and may include the Persian cats and the races of Angora.
 Whether it is a deliberate crossing or not, the beauty of the resulting kittens prompted the Baroness to repeat the experiment and start a breeding program to produce Burmeses of payment, better known today as Burmilla.
 Some of the kittens obtained had a color that did not fit the criteria for the Persian chinchilla, or its fur was too long.
 But, became the founders of the Asian races and Tiffanie respectively.

 Due to its relatively recent creation, a lot of people confuse the Tiffany (spelled Tiffanie in the UK) with a American Burmese long-haired or with his distant American cousin the Chantilly-Tiffany Cat.
 Confusion has persisted for a long time even in America: beyond their physical resemblance, the two breeds developed at similar times and shared the same name until 1992.
-To limit the risks of selling “fake Tiffanys”, now only cats resulting from crosses between English Burmese are allowed to be registered as Tiffanys, persian chinchillas, Asians or other Tiffanys.
+To limit the risks of the sale of "fake Tiffanys", now only cats resulting from crosses between English Burmese are allowed to be registered as Tiffanys, persian chinchillas, Asians or other Tiffanys.

 Despite these efforts, difficulties in accurately identifying the origins of the Tiffanie make it difficult for them to be recognized as a breed in their own right.
 With the exception of the Australian National Cats (or ANCats), who recognized the breed in 1999, y el British Governing Council of the Cat Fancy (recognition in 2003), other important feline associations, like the LOOF in France, consider that the Tiffanie is a simple long-haired variant of the Birman.